supabase/pg_graphql/docs/configuration.md

 comment on schema public is e'@graphql({"resolve_base_type": true})';
 ```

-Will now resolve the base type of the pos_int domain type:
+Will now resolve the base type of the pos_int domain type to int:

 ```graphql
 type Users{